hartenthaler/hh_extended_family/readme.md

 * count separately for each sex (this supports translation if there are for example different words for male and female cousins)
 * new text added if there is a family but no cousins or no aunts/uncles ("... has no first cousins / aunts or uncles recorded.")
 * tab is greyed out if the extended family is empty

-It is planned to add some more features:
-* add grandchilds, nieces, nephews
-* let the user select if he likes to see only living members of extended family
-* use a nice short name for the Proband instead of full name
-* count separately for full and half cousins ("has 4 male cousins, 2 female half cousins, 1 female full cousin")

 <a name="Contents"></a>